tanmaysalunke/tanmaysalunke/README.md

 ## Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">

 ## 👨‍💻 About Me
-I'm a [Your Job Title or Role] specializing in [Primary Technology/Skill].
-I'm passionate about [Briefly Describe Your Interests Related to Technology].
+I'm a Computer Science graduate student at Arizona State University, currently diving deep into Cloud Computing.
+With a strong foundation in Information Technology from the University of Mumbai, I am passionate about optimizing software solutions and enhancing user experiences.

 ![](https://komarev.com/ghpvc/?username=tanmaysalunke)